techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 path: 'php://stderr'
 ```

 The final change is to remove the current PHPUnit test.
-Previously, you have removed the DefaultController, there is still a test for this which will attempt to run (and fail) when building in Travis-CI.
+Previously, you have removed the DefaultController, there is still a test for this which will attempt to run (and fail) when building in Travis CI.
 So, remove the following directory `tests/AppBundle/Controller`.

 It's time to commit all of your changes to your forked repository.
 This can be done by the following commands: